Quran-Journey/roots/README.md

+# Roots Microservice

-# Purpose
+## Purpose

 Roots is a microservice that provides the root of each Arabic word along with their meanings from the Quran.
-The MVP of this service will have a frontend view and an api service that can be used with other applications.
+The MVP of this service will have a frontend view and an API service that can be used with other applications.

 ## High-Level Architecture